skyfielders/python-skyfield/skyfield/documentation/files.rst

       Opening with: SpiceKernel

-But you can instead create your own loader that uses a different directory instead: simply instantiate a `Loader` with the path to the directory where you would prefer for data files to be kept.
+But you can instead create your own loader that uses a different directory instead.
+Simply instantiate a `Loader` with the path to the directory where you would prefer for data files to be kept.

 .. testcode::